-Cash may not give you the maximum earning power since some programs offer gift cards (or catalog items) at a “greater than cash” equivalent, for example offering a $100 Amazon gift card for $95.
+Cash may not give you the maximum earning power since some sites offer gift cards (or catalog items) at a “greater than cash” equivalent, for example offering a $100 Amazon gift card for $95.

-In addition, some programs pass along a “transaction cost” to redeem cash.
+In addition, some sites pass along a “transaction cost” to redeem cash.
 For example, it may only take 1,000 points to get a $10 gift card, while 1,100 points may be necessary for a $10 PayPal payment, requiring more work for the same dollar value.

 Finally, there are special considerations for international visitors so if you’re not in the U.S. please be sure to check each program’s policy for non-US residents and any fees associated with currency conversions.

 Taking Surveys for Gift Cards

 With gift cards, you generally rack up “points” that you can then use to purchase (electronic) gift cards from a variety of online merchants like Amazon, Target, and hundreds of other large and small retailers.